nalej/docs/docs/infrastructure/inventory.md

 ## What is an Agent, then?

 As we stated before, an **Agent** is a service installed in a piece of hardware in the client's side, and it lets the platform know about the client's hardware.
-To know more about agents, please take a look at [this document](https://github.com/nalej/docs/tree/1d3cb20d7b4c95a84830c5ff938d6791d9357889/infrastructure/ECandagents.md), where there's a more thorough explanation.
+To know more about agents, please take a look at [the Edge Controller and Agents documentation](ecandagents.md), where there's a more thorough explanation.

 ### I have a server in my organization, how can I install an Agent in it?